dayvsonsilva/ros2_study_ws/README.md

 - [x] Creating an action
 - [x] Writing an action server and client (C++)
 - [x] Writing an action server and client (Python)
-- [ ] Composing multiple nodes in a single process
+- [ ] Composing multiple nodes in a single process  REFAZER
 - [ ] Using colcon to build packages
 - [ ] Monitoring for parameter changes (C++)
 - [ ] Launch Tutorials